Current Threat Level

 Attachments: Were you expecting an attachment from this person?
 Does it make sense to have an attachment with this message?
 Is the attachment file type actually a document (Word, Excel, PowerPoint, etc) or something else (EXE, VBS, etc)?

-Click the image below for examples of what to look for & what are the most used phishing subject matters
+Click the images below for examples of what to look for & what are the most used phishing subject matters

 If you still aren't sure about a message you can forward it on to ALES IT and we can take a look at it for you.

 - Be suspicious of any unsolicited emails, even if from people you know.